 “Non–simple” estates can take longer and the timescale will depend on the circumstances of each case, which we would discuss with you.

 Susan M Hollywood – Solicitor

 Susan is the supervisor of our Probate department.
 She has over 20 years experience in dealing with all kinds of Estate Administration and Wills.
 She qualified as Legal Executive in 1996 and then as a solicitor in 2001.
 She has been with our firm since 1984 and became a partner in 2005.
 She has helped numerous clients deal with the administration of estates and preparation of Wills.

-Mrs Shields has a Graduate Diploma in Law.
-She has been working in our firm’s Probate and Wills department as a paralegal for the past 12 years, during which time she has dealt with numerous probate matters, both straightforward and complex; including cases involving complicated inheritance tax issues and companies, stocks and shares.
-She manages her own caseload under the supervision of Susan.
+Mrs Shields is an experienced Solicitor.
+She has been working in our firm’s Probate and Wills department for the last 12 years, during which time she has dealt with numerous probate matters, both straightforward and complex; including cases involving complicated inheritance tax issues and companies, stocks and shares.